hendrSet312/EcoVoyage/README.md

 ![](images/how_to_use5.png)

-7. You can select the information of accommodations and recommended activities, and if you want to end the conversation just select "No"
+7. You can select the information of accommodations until recommended activities, and if you want to end the conversation just select "No"

 ![](images/how_to_use6.png)